 By contrast, in Black & Decker, although the district court cited OddzOn and Durling, see 47 U.S.P.Q.2d at 1845 & n.
 2, the court chose not to follow either.
 Instead, the Black & Decker court concluded that the drawings of the claimed design were their own best description.
 The court simply concluded that the scope of the patented design was "its overall ornamental visual impression" as shown in the drawings, without describing that impression in words.
 47 U.S.P.Q.2d at 1845.
-Although the Black & Decker decision is instructive on the problems of adopting Markman-type claim construction to design patent cases, in view of the Federal Circuit's reasoning in OddzOn and Durling, among others, the Black & Decker decision does not seem to meet the Markman objectives.
+Although the Black & Decker decision is instructive on the problems of adapting Markman-type claim construction to design patent cases, in view of the Federal Circuit's reasoning in OddzOn and Durling, among others, the Black & Decker decision does not seem to meet the Markman objectives.

 Minka also argues that its proposed claim construction is consistent with the PTO rules of practice, 37 C.F.R. s.
 1.153(a), namely that "No description, other than a reference to the drawing, is ordinarily required," and says that "[s]urely, if it were appropriate to construe a design patent claim by translating it into a list of design features, the Patent Office regulations would encourage or require an applicant to identify those features in that form in the application."
 Minka's Opening Brief at 4.
 That rule, however, simply specifies the content of a design patent application.
-Similar rules define the content of utility patent applications, but no one has even suggested that such rules should preclude Markman-type claim construction in utility patent cases.
-Once again, the purpose of Markman-type claim construction in both utility and design patent cases is specifically not to rewrite the asserted claims, but rather to interpret the legal effect of such claims.
+Similar rules define the content of utility patent applications, but no one has even suggested that such rules should preclude Markman-type claim construction in utility patent cases is specifically not to rewrite the asserted claims, but rather to interpret the legal effect of such claims.